-In April 2010, the IBTA released the RoCEv1 specification, which augments the Infiniband Architecture Specification with the capability of supporting InfiniBand over Ethernet (IBoE).
-The RoCEv1 standard specifies an Infiniband network layer directly on top of the Ethernet link layer.
+In April 2010, the IBTA released the RoCEv1_specification, which was released as an add-on toaugments the Infiniband Architecture Specification, so it is also known as IBoE (with the capability of supporting InfiniBand over Ethernet).
+(IBoE).
+The RoceRocev1 standard replaces the TCP/IPspecifies an Infiniband network layer with an IB network layer directly on top of the Ethernet link layer-and.
 Consequently, the RoCEv1 specification does not support IP routing.
-Since Infiniband relies on a lossless physical transport, the RoCEv1 specification depends on a lossless Ethernet environment.
+The Ethernet type is 0x8915. in RoCE, the link layer header of the infiniband is removed and the GUID used to represent the address is converted to an Ethernet MAC. infinibandSince Infiniband relies on a lossless physical transport, and RocE relies on the RocEv1 specification depends on a lossless Ethernet transportenvironment.